ereedsanchez/AI-Cams-research-notes/README.md

 ### Documentation
 - [Forest-Buddy-Server](https://github.com/ereedsanchez/Forest-Buddy-Server) - Forest Buddy, was the first attempt at creating a functional server to intake images and use AI to process images.
 This documentation has hardware and software specifications and instructions.
 Includes installation of NVDIA, CUDU, Python, Tensorflow, etc..

+- [AMB82-ForestBuddy](https://github.com/ereedsanchez/AMB82-ForestBuddy) - Arduino code repository for AMB82-Mini firmware.
+The AMB82-Mini is the cameraboard of choice for low-cost, but high quality video for develppment of a complete AI Camera solution.